 That feeling when seemingly out of nothing, the words emerge, one after another to form a sentence, a paragraph, a scene, a story… Slowly at first, then the pace quickens until it seems like the story is writing itself, as if you are just a transcriber of events.
 A city rises in front of you, fills with people and life, it’s the future or the 1960’s or a world war trench.
 Then the specifics, a yellow dress, red lips, and a gallant lift of the hat as the two meet.
+Maybe a little varnish on top.
 If you ever invented a world that didn’t exist until you wrote it into life, then you know what I’m talking about.

 Facts will never move the human heart like storytelling can.
 Highly creative people, especially artists, know this and weave stories into everything they do.
 It takes longer for them to explain something, explaining isn’t the point.
 The experience is.